Global coronavirus cases top 20 million, doubling in 45 days

 A review by the Kaiser Health News service and The Associated Press found that at least 49 state and local public health leaders have resigned, retired or been fired since April across 23 states.
 The list has grown by more than 20 people since the AP and KHN started keeping track in June.

-“The overall tone toward public health in the U.S. is so hostile that it has kind of emboldened people to make these attacks,” said Dr. Tom Frieden, former director of the Centers for Disease Control and Prevention.
+“The overall tone toward public health in the U.S. is so hostile that it has kind of emboldened people to make these attacks,” said Dr. Tom Frieden, former CDC director.

 Stevenson reported from Mexico City.
-Associated Press journalist Nicky Forster in New York contributed to this report.
+Associated Press journalist Nicky Forster in New York contributed to this report, as did other AP journalists from around the world.

 Credit: Rebecca Blackwell